apache/fury-site/docs/benchmarks/methodology.md

 Compare one operation and equivalent data semantics.
 Do not compare an xlang payload with a native payload or a full object reconstruction with Row Format field access without naming that semantic difference.
-JIT- and codegen-based runtimes require representative warm-up.
+JIT- and codegen-based implementations require representative warm-up.

 Run the active benchmark harness for decisions that depend on current code.
 Checked-in reports are evidence for the commit and environment they record.